oren/docker-culture/readme.md

-# Docker and Culture - Presentation
+# Docker and a catalyst of culutre change? ...are you nuts?

 Presentation at [Full Stack Toronto](http://eventmobi.com/fstoconf15/agenda/118605/614031)